 When you need to transfer money quickly and safely to someone overseas, a wire transfer is a common and reliable method used all around the world.
 The term “wire transfer” originates from the days when money transferred over telegraph wires, but is now used as a generic term for electronic transfers.

-The goal of wire transfers is quick transfer of funds, eliminating the delays caused by mailing and clearing of checks.
+The goal of wire transfers is the quick transfer of funds, eliminating the delays caused by mailing and clearing of checks.
 While people often use the terms “wire transfer” and “bank transfer” interchangeably, this is not 100% accurate: wire transfers are used by both banks and non-banking financial institutions.
 This means that all bank transfers are wire transfers, but not all wire transfers are bank transfers.

 A wire transfer is the electronic transfer of funds from one person to another via a bank account or a money transfer account held with a specialised provider (e.g. a credit union).
 There is no physical transfer of money between banks or financial institutions when conducting a wire transfer.
 In fact, only information is exchanged between the institutions about the recipient, their account details and the transfer amount, with the transfer itself happening electronically.

 The difference between wire transfers and bank transfers